akka/akka/akka-docs/src/main/paradox/logging.md

 @@snip [logback.xml](/akka-actor-typed-tests/src/test/resources/logback-doc-prod.xml)

-For development you might want to log to standard out, but also have all debug level logging to file, like in this example:
+For development you might want to log to standard out, but also have all `DEBUG` level logging to file, like in this example:

 @@snip [logback.xml](/akka-actor-typed-tests/src/test/resources/logback-doc-dev.xml)